sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(getUTCDateTime({ getTime: () => 1686815699187, getTimezoneOffset: () => -120 }).toISOString()).toBe('2023-06-15T09:54:59.187Z') -->

-Even a comment doesn’t help to understand what this code does.
+Even a comment doesn’t help us understand what this code does.

-What’s actually happening here is `getTime()` returns milliseconds and `getTimezoneOffset()` returns minutes, so we need to convert minutes to milliseconds by multiplying minutes by the number of milliseconds in one minute.
+What’s actually happening here is that the `getTime()` function returns milliseconds while the `getTimezoneOffset()` returns minutes, so we need to convert minutes to milliseconds by multiplying minutes by the number of milliseconds in one minute.
 60000 is exactly this number.

 Let’s correct the name: